isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-08-16-post-Total Defence Resources.md

 The aim of the exercise is to get individuals, communities and businesses thinking about the question, ***"Are you ready for disruptions?",*** and to put Total Defence into action by putting in place their own contingency plans for disruptions.

+**SGReadyGoWhere Webiste**
 Members of the public who would like more information on the locations and dates of the simulated disruptions for the exercise can go to [go.gov.sg/SGReadyGoWhere](https://go.gov.sg/sgreadygowhere).
-Upon
+Key in your postal code to see the nearest locations and dates of the disruptions being simulated.

 More information regarding Exercise SG Ready can be found [here](https://go.gov.sg/tdsandboxdetails).